 d) Future use of the signboards will be denied to groups that fail to return boards promptly after their reservation ends, or without removing promotional material.
 If the signboard is not returned, a $10 per day late fee will be charged to the group with a maximum of $100.

-e) The Event Management office reserves the right to deny usage of boards due to violation of any of these policies, and/or an unauthorized event.
+e) The Event Management office reserves the right to deny usage of boards due to violation of any of these policies, and/or they were used to promote an unauthorized event.

 16) Easels and Sign Standards